MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 We can just pipe our generated event to the `Store.log_event` function.
 Don't forget to add an `alias RedisStreams.store` to the top of this module.

-Feel free to pause here and test sending events to Redis streams.
+Feel free to pause here and test sending events to Redis.

 ### Stream Consumer